OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/includes/virtual-machines-common-log-collector-extension.md

           }
         $publicConfig | Add-Member -MemberType NoteProperty -Name "Instances" -Value $instanceText }
-    else  #For all instances if not specified.
-The value should be a space or * {
+    else  #For all instances if not specified.  hello value should be a space or * {
         $publicConfig | Add-Member -MemberType NoteProperty -Name "Instances" -Value " " }